Reason Studios: History

 In August 2019, Propellerhead announced they would change their name to Reason Studios to have a name more closely tied to their core product: Reason.
 In November of that year, the company announced their roadmap for 2020 which would include support for VST3 and native M1 support.
 Various delays led to VST3 being introduced in December 2022.
 Native M1/M2 support was added in version 12.6.

 In May 2023, Reason Studios announced that they would discontinue support for support for the offline authorization used by Reason versions 1–11, requiring users of older versions to be connected to the internet for authorization.

+In January 2026, it was announced that Reason Studios had been acquired by LANDR, an AI-driven music production platform headquartered in Montreal.
+The acquisition resulted in Reason Studios becoming a subsidiary of LANDR while maintaining its operations and brand identity.

 Name

 The name propellerhead comes from the pejorative term used to deprecate science fiction fans and other technophiles, who are stereotypically drawn wearing propeller beanies.
 The company is not related to the British electronic music duo Propellerheads.

 On 26 August 2019, Propellerhead announced they would change their name to Reason Studios to have a name more closely tied to their core product: Reason.